laravel/docs/queries.md

 <a name="pessimistic-locking"></a>
 ## Pessimistic Locking

 The query builder also includes a few functions to help you do "pessimistic locking" on your `select` statements.
-To run the statement with a "shared lock", you may use the `sharedLock` method on a query.
+To run the statement with a "shared lock," you may use the `sharedLock` method on a query.
 A shared lock prevents the selected rows from being modified until your transaction commits:

     DB::table('users')->where('votes', '>', 100)->sharedLock()->get();